TomekLeszczynski/Shadow-Boxing-App/README.md

 ### Version control and tracking changes in the project:

-- I used Git for version control to organize the source code.
+- I used _Git_ for version control to organize the source code.
-- Since it's my personal project and there were no other persons involved, I decided to create only one branch.
+- Since it's my personal project and there were no other persons involved, I decided to create only one _branch_.
 I didn't use any pull requests, but I reviewed changes locally using Source Control.
-- The repository was regularly updated with clear and descriptive commits.
+- The repository was regularly updated with clear and descriptive _commits_.
-- Git Lens and built-in Source Control were used for the respository management.
+- Git Lens and built-in _Source Control_ were used for the respository management.
-- The project includes a .gitignore file to ignore Firebase configuration data.
-Additionally, an .env.example file was included to indicate the configuration structure to other developers.
+- The project includes a _.gitignore_ file to ignore Firebase configuration data.
+Additionally, an _.env.example_ file was included to indicate the configuration structure to other developers.

 ### Responsive Design: